Ababai7122/alx-system_engineering-devops/0x02-shell_redirections/README.md

-tr to replace the first leter a and c with z and e tr command to remove te litters rev command to reverse the input of the script
+tr to replace the first leter a and c with z and e tr command to remove te litters rev command to reverse the input of the script cut to desplay user (-d) stand for directories -f1 for file one  in the folder  and sort them bt sort cut to desplay user (-d) stand for directories -f1 for file one  in the folder  and sort them bt sort